Washington County officials approve use of federal funds for key projects - NewsBreak

 Related

+Two committees hold differing recommendations on purchase of equipment for Carter County constables.

-ELIZABETHTON — One committee of the Carter County Commission is at odds with another committee over a proposal to provide some funds from the American Rescue Plan for the purchase of equipment for county constables.
-The Health and Welfare Committee was assigned the task of prioritizing how to spend...
+ELIZABETHTON — One committee of the Carter County Commission is at odds with another county committee over a proposal to provide some funds from the American Rescue Plan for the purchase of equipment for county constables.
+The Health and Welfare Committee was assigned the task of prioritizing how to...

 Kingsport Times-News